Correlation Filters for Unmanned Aerial Vehicle-Based Aerial Tracking: A Review and Experimental Evaluation: Experimental Evaluation and Analysis

-This section analyzes the classic tracking failure cases of the five best-performing trackers, the AutoTrack tracker \cite{Li2020CVPR}, the ARCF-HC tracker \cite{Huang2019ICCV}, the STRCF tracker \cite{Li2018CVPR}, the ECO-HC tracker \cite{danelljan2017CVPR}, and the BACF tracker \cite{kiani2017ICCV}, in each benchmark in the experiment to illustrate the current limitations and challenges of handcrafted DCF-based trackers, and further explain the direction of future research work accordingly.
-Figure~\ref{fig:8} shows representative tracking failures in the different benchmark.
+Though the brilliant DCF-based methods have exhibited their superiority in UAV tracking, there still exist tracking challenges that have not been well-addressed.
+This subsection analyzes the classic tracking failure cases of the five best-performing trackers, the AutoTrack tracker \cite{Li2020CVPR}, the ARCF-HC tracker \cite{Huang2019ICCV}, the STRCF tracker \cite{Li2018CVPR}, the ECO-HC tracker \cite{danelljan2017CVPR}, and the BACF tracker \cite{kiani2017ICCV}, in each benchmark in the experiment to illustrate the current limitations and challenges of handcrafted DCF-based trackers.
+Figure~\ref{fig:8} shows representative tracking failures in the different benchmarks.

 (1) Rapid scale changes and other appearance variations are currently difficult for DCF-based trackers to deal with.
-In the first row of Fig.~\ref{fig:8}, when the object undergoes rapid scale changes and appearance variations caused by rotation, the trackers can not adapt to the appearance changes in time, making the wrong scale estimations.
+In the fourth and fifth rows of Fig.~\ref{fig:8}, when the object undergoes rapid appearance variations caused by view point change or scale variations, the trackers can not adapt to the appearance changes in time, making the wrong location and scale estimations.
 Such scenes usually cause the filter to learn the wrong object information and eventually lead to tracking failure.

 (2) The occlusion problem is often hard to tackle by the trackers.
 In the second row of Fig.~\ref{fig:8}, when the object is completely occluded and appears outside the search region of the trackers again, the trackers cannot predict the object location.
 In the sixth row of Fig.~\ref{fig:8}, even partial occlusion can seriously affect the object template learned by the tracker, resulting in tracking failure.